 Bartlett Pears / Williams Pears

 Bartletts* are the juiciest pears when eaten raw.
-Seriously.
-Be careful.
-They can make a real mess.
-They are so delicious when ripe and juicy, it's worth the drip marks on your shirt, but you may feel like you should have a bib on when biting into one of these!
+They can make a real mess but are so delicious when ripe and juicy, it's worth the drip marks on your shirt.

 Since Barletts are so juicy, they lose their shape when cooked.
-Quite completely lose their shape, in fact.
-Let's put it this way: if you want to make pear sauce or Pear Butter, Bartletts are the pears for you.
-They turn to mush at... the slightest mention of heat.
-(Conversely, if you want to serve elegant poached pears or a pear tart with pretty slices showing, turn to another pear and leave the Bartletts to eat out of hand—with a napkin.)
+If you want to make pear sauce or pear butter, Bartletts are the pears for you, as they turn to mush at the slightest mention of heat.
+Conversely, if you want to serve elegant poached pears or a pear tart with pretty slices showing, turn to another pear.

-As with all fruit, look for Bartletts that feel heavy for their size.
-They will have some give with squeezed when ripe, but avoid checking them too much since they bruise easily.
+As with all fruit,... look for Bartletts that feel heavy for their size.
+They will have some give if squeezed when ripe, but avoid checking them too much since they bruise easily.

 Barlett pears are harvested July through October.